oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/oracle-db-consolidation/db-discovery/xtts-prechecks/README.md

 # Oradb XTTS Prechecks

-XTTS Pre-check for ORACLE Database is a SQL script-based utility that captures necessary details of an oracle database in order to analyze the suitability of XTTS method.
+XTTS Pre-check for ORACLE Database is a SQL script-based utility that captures the necessary details of an Oracle database in order to analyze the suitability of the XTTS method.
-This utility runs on Oracle 11g onwards, both on Container/Non Container databases and helps in generating a HTML report with self-contained tablespace violation status and other detailed description.
+This utility runs on Oracle 11g onwards, both on Container/Non-Container databases, and helps in generating an HTML report with self-contained tablespace violation status and other detailed descriptions.

 ## When to use this asset?

-This script is to be executed in the discovery phase if it is identified the oracle on-premises database is to be migrated using XTTS method.
+This script is to be executed in the discovery phase if it is identified the Oracle on-premises database is to be migrated using the XTTS method.

 ## How to use this asset?